 Selling a Michigan Home: What Are My Disclosure Obligations?

-Property Covered by Michigan Disclosure Regulations
+Types of Property Transfers Covered by Michigan's Real Estate Disclosure Regulations

 Who, in Michigan, needs to fill out the disclosure form?
 For starters, only sellers offering residential property consisting of between one and four units.
 This would include, for example, a single family home or a larger building that contains up to four apartments.

 The disclosure requirements go beyond standard sales, however.
 You must comply with the disclosure requirements even if you are selling by a property exchange, land contract, option to purchase agreement (including a lease with option to purchase), ground lease, or a transfer of stock or interest in a residential cooperative.
 (Mich.
 Comp.
-Laws Ann. § 565.952.)
+Laws § 565.952.)

-However, see the exceptions below.
+However, see the exceptions and limitations discussed below.

-Exceptions to the Michigan Disclosure Requirements
+Exceptions to Michigan's Real Estate Disclosure Requirements

 • transfers pursuant to court order, including by probate, a writ of execution, foreclosure sale, those made by a trustee in bankruptcy, transfers by eminent domain, and transfers resulting from a decree for specific performance